jimburton/CI505/README.md

 # CI505

-Various READMEs etc for the CI505 module at the University of Brighton
+Lab exercises and summative tests for the CI505 module at the University of Brighton.